Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose DeepSeek if you need cost-sensitive developers, open-source advocates, api-heavy production workloads.
-Choose DocuSign if you prioritize legal teams, sales teams, anyone managing contracts at scale.
+Choose DeepSeek if your daily work is mostly open-weight reasoning models that rival GPT-4 at a fraction of the cost.
+Choose DocuSign if your daily work is mostly Legal teams, sales teams, anyone managing contracts at scale.
 DeepSeek scores higher in user reviews (4.5 vs 4.4).

 DeepSeek